James Bond (2015 film)

 James Bond is a 2015 Indian Telugu-language action comedy film written and directed by Sai Kishore Macha and produced by Anil Sunkara under the banner A. K. Entertainments.
 It features Allari Naresh and Sakshi Chaudhary in the lead roles while Ashish Vidyarthi, Raghu Babu and Krishna Bhagavan appear in supporting roles.
 The film is loosely based on the Korean film My Wife Is a Gangster.

 Plot

 Nani (Allari Naresh) is a simple, down-to-earth software employee.
 He and his family hate getting into problems and lead a very simple life.
-A twist in the tale arises when he marries a lady don Bullet (Sakshi Chaudhary) without knowing about her past and criminal activities.
+A twist in the tale arises when he marries a lady don Pooja alias Bullet (Sakshi Chaudhary) without knowing about her past and criminal activities.
 Halfway through his marriage, Nani discovers his wife's original background and decides to leave her and run away from the city.
 The rest of the story is as to how Nani manages to deal with these tricky situations and solves all his problems.
-Solving all the situations, at last Bullets gets pregnant and Nani is captured by the opponents, when Nani knows bullet is pregnant Nani fights the goons.
-After having a baby girl, the position of bullet goes with Nani.
+Solving all the situations, at last Pooja gets pregnant and Nani is captured by the opponents.
+When Nani knows Pooja is pregnant, he fights the goons.
+After having a baby girl, the position of Bullet goes to Nani.
 (Featuring a character as a sequel).